anantpatel7895/System_Design_Learning/02_1_latency_vs_throughput_at_core_level.md

-# Latency vs Throughput — Why Latency Changes at Different Throughput Levels
+# Latency vs Throughput — Why Latency Changes at Different Throughput Levels(when system is not scalable)

 ## 1. Core Idea (One Line)
 Latency is **not constant**.